Quick and easy Christmas Sugar Cookies are so good either plain or decorated with royal icing!

 How do you get sugar cookies to keep their shape?

-What sets this recipe apart from the rest is no baking powder or baking soda.
-During testing, we found the addition of either of those or a combination of the two ingredients made for puffy sugar cookies that lost their shape while baking from puffing up too much.
-We also found that we preferred the flavour of these cookies without those two ingredients.
-They are absolutely not needed in this sugar cookie recipe.
+What sets this recipe apart from the rest is using only a little baking powder and no baking soda.
+During testing, we found too much of those two rising ingredients made for puffy sugar cookies that lost their shape while baking from puffing up too much.

 Also, we chill the dough before rolling so that after you’ve cut them out, they’re easier to lift off of your bench and arrange onto your baking sheet, maintaining their shape while baking.